Anas-Hagras/d-blog/README.md

    - Add new markdown files to the `_pages` directory
    - Commit and push to main or create a PR
    - The workflow will automatically generate content (but not publish until the PR from the first action is merged into main)

-> **Note about media files** 📌: When adding media files for posts, ensure they are in the same branch as the content for the publish workflow to detect them properly.